-Initially the Financial Industry Regulatory Authority (FINRA) temporarily waived some of its supervisory rules in the US.
-However, as working from home has become the norm, the UK Financial Conduct Authority (FCA) has this year stressed the need for controls as risks from misconduct may be heightened or increased.
+Initially, the Financial Industry Regulatory Authority (FINRA) temporarily waived some of its supervisory rules in the US.
+However, as working from home has become the norm, the UK Financial Conduct Authority (FCA) has this year stressed the need for controls as risks from misconduct might be heightened or increased.

 The regulator highlighted that these risks include increased use of unmonitored and/or encrypted platforms such as WhatsApp for sharing potentially sensitive information connected with work.
 Even without regulatory involvement, firms themselves have been taking action when staff have broken the rules.
 For example, two senior commodities traders lost their jobs last year just for using WhatsApp after an internal investigation at Morgan Stanley last year.

 Matthew Cheung, CEO of ipushpull explains, “Helped by the need to work remotely, we are seeing a massive acceleration of digitisation in capital markets.
 A convergence of live data sharing, chatbots and cloud mean pre-trade workflow for non-standard complex trades can now be streamlined and conducted from anywhere.”

 The FCA said it has acted against individuals and firms for misconduct which involved the use of WhatsApp and other social media platforms to arrange deals, including transmitting lists of trades to copy.
 The regulator has sought orders preventing such individuals from carrying out these activities in the future as it views these actions as serious.
 The FCA highlighted that it expects this to remain an area of focus, so firms need to take notice.

 One way of helping front office staff comply with the regulations is to ensure that data is easily accessible from home by providing corporate VPNs and making workflows as automated as possible via the cloud.